konveyor/analyzer-lsp/provider/internal/grpc/README.md

+## GRPC Communication

+## Protoc Installation

+To install protoc, follow the directions found here: https://grpc.io/docs/protoc-installation/

+### Linux Installation

+Below is a list of instructions specifically for Linux on installing `protoc`.

-To install protoc, go to https://github.com/protocolbuffers/protobuf/releases and download the appropriate zip file, say `protoc-24.3-linux-x86_64.zip` to `~/Downloads/`.
+Go to https://github.com/protocolbuffers/protobuf/releases and download the appropriate zip file, say `protoc-24.3-linux-x86_64.zip` to ~/Downloads/`.
 Then run:

 ```sh
 cd ~/Downloads/